56% of Ghanaians confident in Ghana Police Service under Dampare – Survey

-About 56 percent of Ghanaians have confidence in the new Police Administration, a survey conducted by the Bureau of Public Safety has said.

-This is to mark the first 100 days in office of the Inspector General of Police (IGP), Dr George Akuffo Dampare in office.
+In observing the Inspector-General of Police (IGP), Dr George Akuffo Dampare’s first 100 days in office, the Bureau of Public Safety has released a survey indicating that 56% of Ghanaians have confidence in the new Police Administration.

-The survey report says 37% of persons sampled remain neutral with 7% saying they do not have confidence in the new administration.
+The survey indicated that 37% remained neutral, and 7% said they do not have confidence in the new administration.

 On Police response to emergencies, 53% of respondents said the Police responded too slowly, and 16% said they did not show up at all.